torryatco/Basilica/readme.md

                     :focus
 ```

-Some [ideas](https://css-tricks.com/pseudo-element-roundup/) for using pseudo-elements.
+Some additional [ideas](https://css-tricks.com/pseudo-element-roundup/) for using pseudo-elements.

 e.g.: Selected text: